blabla1337/skf-flask/skf/markdown/knowledge_base/44-knowledge_base--Identifier_based_authorization--.md

 **Solution:**

-Whenever you are checking whether a user is restricted to review certain data the access restrictions should be processed server-side.
+Whenever you are checking whether a user is restricted to review certain data, the access restrictions should be processed server-side.

-The userID could be stored inside of a session variable on login and should be used to retrieve user data from the database.
+The userID should be stored inside of a session variable on login and should be used to retrieve user data from the database like : SELECT data from personaldata where userID=:id <- session var

+Now an possible attacker can not tamper and change the application operation since the identifier for retrieving the data is handeld server-side.